 Who were the leading Bauhaus architects?

 Without the Bauhaus, there would arguably be no modern style.
-Figureheads like Mies van der Rohe, who famously said ‘less is more’, believed in distilling buildings into simple forms.
+Figureheads like Mies van der Rohe, who famously said ‘less is more’, believed in distilling buildings, like is famous Farnsworth House into simple forms.
 Isokon Flats, designed by Wells Coats in London’s Hampstead (1934), was the first British residential block to be built from reinforced concrete and it demonstrates many early Bauhaus ideas.
 Pioneers like Gropius and architect-designer, Marcel Breuer, also lived here.

 3. Modern Scandinavian